A6sT/QuatoBot/README.md

 ### Why are some of my scores not registered ?
 The scores made on unranked / unsubmitted map or with specific mods cannot be tracked by the bot if you're not donator on Quaver.

+### How can I set a background image for my session's graph result ?
+Using the ``/edit-session`` command, you will be able to edit few settings regarding your sessions.
+One of them is about the background image used for the session's graph.
+The ideal dimensions for the picture used are 500x300 (automaticaly scaled).
+You can find a template for the background image in the resource folder !